 Why do scientists spend time looking for water on other planets?
 Why is water so important?
 It is because water is essential for life as we know it.
 Water is one of the more abundant molecules and the one most critical to life on Earth.
 Approximately 60-70 percent of the human body is made up of water.
 Without it, life as we know it simply would not exist.
 The quote from Mark Twain, "Whiskey is for drinking.
 Water is for fighting" suggests that water was and still is extremely important.
 In recent years, we have seen a rise in conflicts and dispute about water.
 Fortunately, most of the conflicts have ended up in the courts instead of the battlefields.
 Water, air, and food are the most important natural resources to people.
 Humans can live only a few minutes without oxygen, about a week without water, and about a month without food.
 Water also is essential for our oxygen and food supply.
+Plants, which require water to survive, provide oxygen through photosynthesis and form the base of our food supply.
 Plants grow in soil, which forms by weathering reactions between water and rock.